brianluft/threadloaf/.github/README.md

 - **Thread View**: Toggle between traditional chat view and an enhanced thread view with a single click
 - **Message Threading**: Automatically organizes messages into threaded conversations based on replies and timing
 - **Visual Hierarchy**: Recent messages are highlighted with brighter colors, making it easy to track new activity
-- **Keyboard Navigation**: Use 'A' and 'Z' keys to quickly navigate between expanded messages
+- **Quick Navigation**: Click any message in the thread view to instantly jump to it in the chat view
+- **Visual Feedback**: Messages are briefly highlighted when clicked to help you track where you've jumped to
 - **Rich Content Support**: Fully supports Discord's rich content including emojis, images, and embeds
-- **Message Preview**: See message previews in a compact format, with full content available on click
+- **Message Preview**: See message previews in a compact format that maintains readability
-- **Smart Navigation**: Navigate between parent/child messages and chronologically with arrow buttons
+- **Adjustable Split**: Drag to resize the thread view and chat view to your preferred proportions

 ## Installation